heyrict/cindy-next-rust/README.md

 - Copy `.env.example` to `.env` and edit it based on your flavor.

-  Make sure the `DATABASE_URL` in the config file points to your postgres instance.
+  Make sure `DATABASE_URL` in the config file points to your postgres instance.
-  If you followed the config before, it is `postgres://cindy:cindy-password@127.0.0.1:5432/cindy-db`
+  If you followed the steps above, it is `postgres://cindy:cindy-password@127.0.0.1:5432/cindy-db`.

-- Run the binary `cindy-next-rust`
+- Run server with `./target/release/cindy-next-rust` (or `cargo run --release` if the binary doesn't exist)